 If your product line is homogenous to some extent, flat rate pricing can reduce the time spent on pricing decisions.
-Service businesses benefit this particular strategy more than retailers.
+Service businesses benefit from this particular strategy more than retailers.

-Collecting big data is difficult, and analyzing it is even more painful.
+Collecting big data is complex, and analyzing it is even more painful.
 Big players like Amazon invest millions of dollars into big data analysis to develop an in-house dynamic pricing engine that makes 2.5m changes every day.

 A Quick Wrap-up